-One of the great things about electric boats at this stage in their development is the innovations that ‘regular’ people come up with to explore the possibilities of electric marine propulsion.
-Check out our DIY category to see some of them.
+One of the great things about electric boats at this stage in their development is the innovations that ‘regular’ people come up with, like this DIY solar catamaran built by a dad and daughter team.

 This one is from Australian high school science teacher Jacob Strickling, as seen on his YouTube Channel Make Science Fun, which is exactly his goal.